Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The work presented in this paper is the first estimation of galaxy linear bias $b$ and amplitude of cross-power spectrum $A$ for the HELP catalogue.
-The correlation between CMB lensing potential and the distribution of galaxies is found to be lower than expected.
+The work presented in this paper is the first estimation of galaxy linear bias parameter $b_{0}$ and amplitude of cross-power spectrum $A$ for the HELP catalogue.
+The correlation between MV CMB lensing potential and the distribution of galaxies is found to be lower than expected, but within 2\,$\sigma$ for all patches.
 We now discuss possible reasons that can lead to a smaller value of the amplitude of cross-power spectrum $A$.

-Before looking at other aspects, we review algorithms described in section \ref{sec:methodology}.
-As a consistency check, we applied our algorithms to the dataset used in studies presented in \cite{Bianchini2015}.
-We reproduced the galaxy linear bias and amplitude of cross-spectrum precisely within $1\sigma$ values as quoted in table 3 of \cite{Bianchini2015}.
+As is shown in Fig.~\ref{fig:dist_params_500_sim_all_objects_alpha1} and discussed in section \ref{subsec:parameters}, we do not find any systematics in the estimation of the parameters from simulations, so we can exclude as a possible reason for observed deviation some bias introduced by algorithms used for data analysis.
+As a consistency check, we also applied our algorithms to the dataset used in studies presented in \cite{Bianchini2015}.
+We reproduced the galaxy linear bias parameter and amplitude of cross-spectrum precisely within $1\,\sigma$ values as quoted in table 3 of \cite{Bianchini2015}.
 This further solidifies the procedure we use to estimate parameters in this work.